When is the Europa League quarter-final draw?

-Europa League sides are set to find out their quarter-final opponents when the draw takes place next Friday.
+Europa League sides are set to find out their quarter-final opponents when the draw takes place today

-There are four British teams currently competing in the last-16 and hoping to be in the draw, with Liverpool almost there already thanks to their 5-1 thrashing of Sparta Prague.
-Rangers and West Ham still have work to do when they host Benfica and Freiburg respectively on Thursday night, while Brighton need to pull off a miracle after losing 4-0 at Roma in the first leg.
+There are two British teams still in the competition following the thrilling conclusion to the round of 16.
+Liverpool booked their place in the draw with a 6-1 demolition of Sparta Prague to add to their 5-1 advantage from the first leg.

-Marseille, Bayer Leverkusen and AC Milan are all well placed to reach the quarter-finals in their respective ties, while it’s more even in the tie between Atalanta and Sporting after a 1-1 draw in the first leg.
+West Ham managed to overcome a 1-0 deficit after the first leg with an emphatic 5-0 win at the London Stadium.
+However, Brighton and Rangers were unable to follow their fellow British side into the last eight.

 As well as the quarter-finals, the semi-final draw will also be made, so clubs will be able to plot their route to the final in Dublin on Wednesday 22 May.